ultrabug/py3status/doc/README.md

 <a name="writing_custom_modules"></a>Writing custom py3status modules
 =====================================================================

 __This guide covers the new style of py3status modules.
-These are only available in version 3.0 and above__
+These are only available in version 3.0 and above.__

 Writing custom modules for py3status is easy.
 This guide will teach you how.

 Let's start by looking at a simple example.

 ## <a name="example_1"></a>Example 1: The basics - Hello World!

 Here we start with the most basic module that just outputs a static string to the status bar.